rosstaco/devcontainer-features/README.md

 *Allow GitHub Actions to create and approve pull requests* should be enabled in the repository's `Settings > Actions > General > Workflow permissions` for auto generation of `src/<feature>/README.md` per Feature (which merges any existing `src/<feature>/NOTES.md`).

 By default, each Feature will be prefixed with the `<owner/<repo>` namespace.
-For example, the two Features in this repository can be referenced in a `devcontainer.json` with:
+For example, Features in this repository can be referenced in a `devcontainer.json` with:

 ```
-ghcr.io/devcontainers/feature-starter/color:1
-ghcr.io/devcontainers/feature-starter/hello:1
+ghcr.io/<owner>/<repo>/<feature>:1
 ```

-The provided GitHub Action will also publish a third "metadata" package with just the namespace, eg: `ghcr.io/devcontainers/feature-starter`.
+The provided GitHub Action will also publish a third "metadata" package with just the namespace, eg: `ghcr.io/<owner>/<repo>`.
 This contains information useful for tools aiding in Feature discovery.

-'`devcontainers/feature-starter`' is known as the feature collection namespace.
+'`<owner>/<repo>`' is known as the feature collection namespace.

 ### Marking Feature Public